"Right to be forgotten" requests

 Total

-Note: This table shows the number of URLs that were accepted and rejected for European and Russian requests received between July 1 and December 31, 2022, that were processed as of February 15, 2023.
-The number of URLs accepted and rejected may not reflect requests still pending review as of February 15, 2023.
+Note: This table shows the number of URLs that were accepted and rejected for requests from Europe (including the UK) and from Russia received between January 1 and June 30, 2024, that were processed as of August 15, 2024.
+The number of URLs accepted and rejected may not reflect requests still pending review as of August 15, 2024.
 For example, processing delays may result if more information is needed to complete the review on a request.

 Total

-Note: This table shows the number of URLs that were accepted and rejected for European and Russian requests received between May 2014 and December 31, 2022, that were processed as of February 15, 2023.
-The number of URLs accepted and rejected may not reflect requests still pending review as of February 15, 2023.
+Note: This table shows the number of URLs that were accepted and rejected for requests from Europe (including the UK) and from Russia received between May 2014 and June 30, 2024, that were processed as of August 15, 2024.
+The number of URLs accepted and rejected may not reflect requests still pending review as of August 15, 2024.
 For example, processing delays may result if more information is needed to complete the review on a request.

 Note: Reports before H2 2021 are Content Removal Requests Reports, which included “Right to be Forgotten” Requests, Government Requests for Content Removal, and Copyright Removal Requests.
 Reports available for H2 2021 and later are the “Right to be Forgotten” Requests for Content Removal Reports.
 If you wish to download Copyright Removal Requests Reports or Government Requests for Content Removal Reports for H2 2021 or later, please visit the corresponding web pages for those reports.